| by: Deborah Kilgaron

 suits your needs and sensibilities--they come in all shapes and

+sizes!
 When buying, remember that the cheaper cameras

 are usually like cheap traditional cameras - okay for snaps but